Rv0126 (treS)

 in-vitro (minimal) Minato 2019 mSys growth advantage minimal medium HMM

-in-vitro (YM rich medium) Minato 2019 mSys growth defect YM rich medium HMM 7H9 supplemented with ~20 metabolites (amino acids, vitamins)
+in-vitro (YM rich medium) Minato 2019 mSys growth defect YM rich medium HMM 7H9 supplemented with ~20 metabolites (amino acids, cofactors)

 differentially essential in YM rich medium Minato 2019 mSys YES (LFC=-6.95) YM rich vs minimal medium resampling